 So even though the absolute difference in utility levels when applying the GOP instead of the optimal strategy is shrinking, the GOP does infinitely worse than the optimal strategy in terms of relative utility.
 Similarly, one may investigate the certainty equivalent for an investor who is forced to invest in the GOP.
 The certainty equivalent measures the amount of extra wealth needed to obtain the same level of utility when using a suboptimal strategy.
 The certainty equivalent when using the GOP in place of the optimal strategy is usually not decreasing as time goes by.
 Markowitz (1976) argues that the criterion for asymptotic optimality adopted by Merton and Samuelson (1974a) and Goldman (1974) is unacceptable, because it violates the notion that only the normalized form of the game is necessary for comparing strategies.
 The "bribe", which is described as a concept similar to certainty equivalent, cannot be inferred by the normalized form of the game.
-Markowitz moves on to define utility on a sequence of games and concludes that if the investor is facing two sequences X and X' and prefers X to X' if $X_n \ge X'n$ from a certain n with probability one, then such an investor should choose the GOP.
+Markowitz moves on to define utility on a sequence of games and concludes, that if the investor is facing two sequences X and X' and prefers X to X' if $X_n \ge X'n$ from a certain n with probability one, then such an investor should choose the GOP.
 A very similar support of the maxexpected-growth-rate point of view is given by Miller (1975), who shows that if the utility function depends only on the tail of the wealth sequence of investments, then the GOP is optimal.
-In technical terms, if $(X_n){n \in \mathbb{N}}$ is a sequence such that $X_n$ represents wealth after n periods, then $U: \mathbb{R}^{\infty} \to \mathbb{R}$ is such that, $U(x_1, \ldots, x_n, \ldots) \ge U(x'1, \ldots, x'n, \ldots)$ whenever $x{n+j} \ge x'{n+j}$ for some $n \in \mathbb{N}$ and all $j \ge n$ .
+In technical terms, if $(X_n){n \in \mathbb{N}}$ is a sequence such that X_n represents wealth after n periods, then $U : \mathbb{R}^{\infty} \to \mathbb{R}$ is such that, $U(x_1, \ldots, x_n, \ldots) \geq U(x'1, \ldots, x'n, \ldots)$ whenever $x{n+j} \geq x'{n+j}$ for some $n \in \mathbb{N}$ and all $j \geq n$.
 This abstract notion implies that the investor will only care about wealth effects, that are "far out in the future".
-It is unclear whether such a criterion can be given an axiomatic foundation, although it does have some resemblance to the Ramsey-Weizsäcker overtaking criterion used in growth theory, see Brock (1970) for the construction of an axiomatic basis.

-It seems that the debate on this subject was somewhat obstructed because there was some disagreement about the correct way to measure whether something is "a good approximation".
+Of course it is quite unclear whether such preferences can be given an axiomatic foundation and one may argue that "in the long run we are all dead" so to speak of utility "in the limit" could be considered a purely theoretical construct.
+It seems that the debate on this subject was somewhat obstructed, because there was some disagreement about the correct way to measure whether something is "a good approximation".
 The concept of "the long run" is by nature not an absolute quantity and depends on the context.
 Hence, the issue of how long the long run is will be discussed later on.